RaixSplitter/02225-DRTS-Project/README.md

 python simsystem/run.py --config-name <config_name>
 ```

 The run script scans the specified tasks folder for all csv files and runs an experiment on all tasks.
 The results are saved in the specified outputs folder.
-As per default the results are saved in the `simsystem/outputs` folder.
+As per default the results are saved in the `results` folder.

-Notice that each task file gets it's own output file.
+Notice that each task file gets it's own output folder.

 ### Logging

 Log files can be found in the `outputs` folder and are generated and managed by Hydra.

-### TODO List

-- [ ] Input Model
-- [ ] Simulator (Hierarchical Scheduling) [COMPOSITIONAL FRAMEWORK FOR HSS] Section 3.3
-- [ ] Implementation of Resource Supply Parameters
-- [ ] Reports of observed response times
-- [ ] Analysis tool BDR
-- [ ] DBFs: EDF FPS Schedulers
-- [ ] Supply bound function Section 3.3.2
+The recommended log is the report.log, which does not contain the debug information during development.